pemcg/manageiq-automation-howto-guide/chapter1/the_automation_datastore.md

 ### The Automation Datastore

 The Automation Datastore has a directory-like structure, consisting of several types of object.
-The screenshot below shows the icon styles for CloudForms Management Engine 5.4 (left) and CloudForms Management Engine 5.5 (right)
+The screenshots below show the icon styles for CloudForms Management Engine 5.4 (_Botvinnik_) (left) and CloudForms Management Engine 5.5 (_Capablanca_) (right)
 <br> <br>

 ![Datastore](images/screenshot12.png)